-Required Assignment 1: Continuing Medical Education (CME)
+Required Assignment 2: Continuing Medical Education (CME)

 Students must complete two (2) hours of live continuing medical education during the academic year.
 Students are encouraged to attend live, in-person local and state events through which networking is possible.
 Live conference events, Grand Rounds, Tumor Board, FSUCOM faculty development, and medical society meetings are also acceptable.
 These live CME events, whether in-person or via videoconference, must qualify for AMA Category 1 credit.
 Students are advised that on-demand lectures and modules (including CITI training and IHI modules) do NOT fulfill this requirement.
+Instructions

 Detailed instructions with screenshots are posted to the Canvas M.D.
-Clerkships AY2024-2025 Doctoring 3 page under the "CME Submission Instructions and Form" heading.
+Clerkships AY2025-2026 Doctoring 3 pages.